earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

-<iframe title = "Basic Map" width="80%" height="600" src="{{ site.url }}/example-leaflet-maps/birthplace_r.html" frameborder="0" allowfullscreen></iframe>
+<iframe title = "Basic Map" width="80%" height="600" src="https://earthlab.github.io/example-leaflet-maps/birthplace_r.html" frameborder="0" allowfullscreen></iframe>

 ### Grey Background When You Knit

-If your interactive map has a grey background when you knit to html, you can try to change the provider tile background as described <a href="{{ site.url }}/courses/earth-analytics/get-data-using-apis/leaflet-r/"> below on this page.</a>
+If your interactive map has a grey background when you knit to html, you can try to change the provider tile background, as described <a href="{{ site.url }}/courses/earth-analytics/get-data-using-apis/leaflet-r/"> below on this page.</a>

 ## Create Your Own Interactive Map

-Let's create your own interactive map using the surface water data that you used in the previous lessons, using leaflet.
+Let's create your own interactive map of the surface water data that you used in the previous lessons using leaflet.
 To do this, you will follow the steps below:

 1. Request and get the data from the colorado.gov SODA API in `R` using `fromJSON()`.
 1. Address column data types to ensure your quantitative data (number values) data are in fact numeric.